• About Lovely Etc.

 You will need a printout your image or typography to be transferred, a pencil, a surface to transfer it onto, and painter’s tape.
 If you are transferring your design onto a dark surface, you will also need a piece of chalk.

-This transfer method works on any surface pencil or chalk will stick to.
+This transfer method works on any surface that pencil or chalk will stick to.
 It is best for transferring onto fairly smooth surfaces like cardboard, paper, or wood, but I have also used it successfully on textured walls.

-First, you need to have a paper copy of the image or lettering to be transferred.
-You can simply print this on your home computer.
 If you need a larger size printed, it is pretty inexpensive to get black and white enlargements at your local copy store.
 You can also get up to a 3’ x 4’ engineering print for around $5 at Staples.

 These process photos were taken while creating a DIY Wooden Farmhouse Clock.
 The full clock tutorial can be found in my book, Wood Plank Projects.

-Turn over the printout and rub pencil lead all over the back side of the paper.
-Be sure to cover the entire area behind the design you are transferring.
 If you are transferring your design onto a very dark surface, rub the back of your printout with a piece of white chalk instead of a pencil.

 Turn your design back over and place it on top of the surface you want to transfer it to, with the pencil side down.
 Be sure to pay attention to whether it is centered and straight.
-You can use a few pieces of painter’s tape to keep the paper from moving around.

 Use a pen or a sharp pencil to trace the outline of each part of your design.
 Be sure to maintain light pressure as you are tracing.
-Once you have traced everything, remove the paper and you will see a pencil outline of everything you just traced.

 You can then finish your design however you choose.
 When lettering signs, I always prefer to use Sharpie paint markers.
 They are so much easier to use than a paintbrush and work really well.